What is the Council doing?

 The Council is also reviewing the Local Plan - a very important document, as it sets out the overall vision, objectives, and policies for the future development of those parts of the Derbyshire Dales that lie outside the Peak District National Park.

-Biodiversity - open spaces and verges
+Biodiversity - Open spaces and verges

 Climate change is a significant cause of biodiversity loss.
 Biodiversity can support efforts to reduce the effects of climate change.
 Conserved or restored habitats can remove carbon dioxide from the atmosphere as well as reducing the disastrous impacts of climate change such as flooding and storm surges.
 The Council has set up a Biodiversity Working Group looking at ways in which the Council can increase biodiversity in the road verges and open spaces it manages.